Ludwig II of Bavaria: Engagement and sexual orientation

-The greatest stress of Ludwig's early reign was the pressure to produce an heir, and this issue came to the forefront in 1867.
-Ludwig became engaged to Duchess Sophie Charlotte in Bavaria, his cousin and the youngest sister of his dear friend, Empress Elisabeth of Austria.
+The greatest stress of Ludwig's early reign was the pressure to produce an heir, and this issue came to the forefront in 1867, after he had abruptly ended his long-standing, homoaffective relationship with his adjutant, Prince Paul of Thurn and Taxis, in November 1866.
+In January 1867 Ludwig became engaged to Duchess Sophie Charlotte in Bavaria, his 19-year-old cousin and the youngest sister of his dear friend, Empress Elisabeth of Austria.
 The engagement was announced on 22 January 1867.
 They shared a deep interest in the works of Richard Wagner; a few days prior to their engagement announcement, Ludwig had written to Sophie, "The main substance of our relationship has always been ...
 Richard Wagner's remarkable and deeply moving destiny."
+The king appeared publicly in the royal box at the opera alongside Sophie.